 The maximal provision behind a single point of failure is limited to 5 % of the nominal reference incident in the Nordic power system.
-This means that the maximal delivery per central controller is also limited to 5 %.
+This limit may apply to central controllers depending on how they are implemented.
 Currently the maximal provision per single point of failure is 70 MW in the upwards direction and 70 MW in the downwards direction.
 In addition, when providing FCR-N and FCR-D at the same time, the combined maximal provision is 100 MW in the upwards direction and 100 MW in the downwards direction.

-The implemented solution shall be designed to guarantee an availability of the central functions of at least 99 %.
+The implemented solution shall be designed to guarantee an availability of the central functions of at least 99.95 %.
 The solution shall be robust against unavailability of the central functions, and hence the provider shall implement one of the following methods: